Revature-Forge/Forge-Backend/README.md

     - This model stores all of the information dedicated for the creation of the skill matrix on the front end.

 ## JSON Upload/Download
-Forge allows for the uploading and downloading of JSON objects, which allows the system to store data about an individual form front-end to back-end.
+Forge allows for the uploading and downloading of profiles as JSON objects.

 # Technologies Used
 - Java